 And last but not the least, ensure that you take out time to celebrate the progress that you are making on a regular basis.
 We are often so focused on our goals and the end result that we forget to take the time to celebrate what we have achieved irrespective of how big or small it may be.
 Many of the changes that we are seeking will take time and it is important to find some way to measure and celebrate our progress to keep us going.

-One easy way of doing this is to get an empty glass jar and deposit a single bean (or any other small item like a pebble, dried peas etc) every time you take an action and/or complete a task you had set out to do to.
+One easy way of doing this is to get an empty glass jar and deposit a single bean (or any other small item like a pebble, dried peas etc) every time you take an action and/or complete a task you had set out to do.
 This makes your progress visual and gives you the impetus to keep you going.
-Indeed, I use a variation of this in my coaching practice by asking my clients before each and every session this question
+Tracking your progress will motivate you to continue on that path to sustain new habits and behavioural change.

 In the end, the objective of setting goals and working on healthy habits is NOT to change ourselves or “fix” ourselves.
-It is simply to remove the obstacles that stand in our way of reaching our true potential and fulfil our dreams.
+It is simply to remove the obstacles that stand in our way of reaching our true potential and fulfill our dreams.
 You will find that as you change the way (or the system) you move towards your goals and not just the goals themselves, you start seeing results that are long lasting and meaningful.

 Learn more and sign up!

 A live online workshop for creating the life that YOU want by setting SMART goals and embracing CHANGE in 2021 and beyond

 We will be covering the following topics

 -Learning why it is so hard to make sustainable changes